sartography/cr-connect-tutorial/02_environment/03_environment_variables/00_index.rst

     $ export DB_USER=crc_user
     $ export DB_PASS=crc_pass

-They will be available system wide, but will only be available for your current shell session.
+When you **export** environment variables like this, they are available system wide, but only for your current shell session.

 You can see them in your environment variables: